DeborahKurz/simple-goals-tracker-app/client/README.md

     └── seed.py *

+### Client Folder:
+The "client" folder houses our REACT frontend components.

+### index.js:
+"index.js" creates a root and renders it using "RouterProvider".

+### routes.js:
+'routes.js' defines the routes used in this application.
+The following components are associated with the various routes: 'App' ('/' route), 'WelcomePage' ('/' route), 'GoalsRoute' ('/goals' route), 'TeamView' ('/team' route), and 'ErrorPage' (any route that has not been defined).

+### Components Folder:
+The "client/src/components" folder houses our frontend components used to build the parts of the webpages that are visible to the user.

 #### App.js:
 App.js is in charge of displaying different components based on what route is being rendered ('/' renders "WelcomePage", '/goals' renders "GoalsView", '/team' renders "TeamView"). useEffect fetches to '/' for all users, '/goals' for all goals, and '/tasks' for all tasks.
 App.js holds three state variables (userList, allGoals, and allTasks) which are passed down to child components when needed, and updated through functions defined in this file: